-And thus, almost all over the world, perhaps more so in India, both the patient and the relatives majorly believe in the dogma of stigma.
+Almost all over the world, perhaps more so in India, both the patient and the relatives majorly believe in the dogma of stigma.
 Neither the one is ready to disclose his problems to self or others, nor the other is ready to accept the problem for himself, his mentally ill loved one or for others in society.

-So ultimately, the mental illness is boxed in, closeted, riveted, festooned and plummeted.
+The mental illness gets boxed in, closeted, riveted, festooned and plummeted.
 With no breathing space, the claustrophobia of thought, emotions, actions and treatment options sets in.